davidjbradshaw/iframe-resizer/README.md

 ##Version History
 * v1.3.0 IFrame code now uses default values if called with an old version of the host page script.
 Improved function naming.
 Old names have deprecated and removed from docs, but remain in code for backwards compatabilty.
 * v1.2.5 Fix publish to [plugins.jquery.com](https://plugins.jquery.com).
-* v1.2.0 Added autoResize option, added height/width values to iFrame public trigger function, set HTML tag height to auto, improved documentation [All [Jure Mav](https://github.com/jmav)].
+* v1.2.0 Added autoResize option, added height/width values to iFrame public size function, set HTML tag height to auto, improved documentation [All [Jure Mav](https://github.com/jmav)].
 Plus setInterval now only runs in browsers that don't support [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) and is on by default, sourceMaps added and close() method introduced to window.parentIFrame object in iFrame.
 * v1.1.1 Added event type to messageData object.
 * v1.1.0 Added DOM [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) trigger to better detect content changes in iFrame, [#7](https://github.com/davidjbradshaw/iframe-resizer/issues/7) Set height of iFrame body element to auto to prevent resizing loop, if it's set to a percentage.
 * v1.0.3 [#6](https://github.com/davidjbradshaw/iframe-resizer/issues/6) Force incoming messages to string.
 Migrated to Grunt 4.x.
 Published to Bower.